Sagopa Kajmer: 2010–2021: Bendeki Sen, Saydam Odalar and Kalp Hastası

+2022-present: Kağıt Kesikleri

+On June 2, 2022, he released the album Kağıt Kesitleri.
+The first music video for the album was shot for the song "Bla Bla Bla Bla Bla", a duet with Şehinşah.
+On 22 September 2023, he released the song "Geceler", a duet with Mine Koşan.
+On November 15, 2023, he released the song "İstesem de Söyleyemem".

 Artistry

 Music style

 Sagopa Kajmer is a rap music artist.
 He started his career under the name Silahsız Kuvvet and later used elements of Anatolian melodies and türküs in his songs.
 Although he initially used curse words in the album Sagopa Kajmer, he later refrained from using them later in his career.
 He also performed his songs in a tone different than his actual voice to not become famous.
 His voice is thought to be of Arabesque style.
 In his 2003 album, Romantizma, there are far more love themes than his previous works.

 Influences

 Run-DMC's music was influential in forming Kajmer's rap music.
 He said that he was influenced by the works of Omar Khayyam, Ferdowsi and Rumi.
 In an interview with Pembe Newspaper, he said: "When I was little I thought I was Jam Master Jay from Run-DMC.
 LL Cool J and Fat Boys are also very important names.
 I got my influence from them."
 The artist's style change and beard gave rise to the rumors that he was influenced by the philosophy of Ahmet Mahmut Ünlü.
 The artist, however, firmly denied these allegations and said that it was only after reading a hadith that he decided to let his beard grow.